etwk/blog/content/lists/books.md

 - [ ] Atoms and Ashes: A Global History of Nuclear Disasters
 - [ ] The Missing Thread: A Women's History of the Ancient World (Daisy Dunn) #female
 - [ ] At the Edge of Empire: A Family's Reckoning with China (Edward Wong) #memoir #China
+- Will Durant
+	- [ ] The Lessons of History (Will Durant, Ariel Durant)
+	- [ ] The Story of Civilization: The Age of Reason Begins
+- [ ] The Secret World: A History of Intelligence (Christopher Andrew) #intelligence #comprehensive
+- [ ] Yalta: The Price of Peace (S. M. Plokhy)

+### Comparative
+- [ ] Lineages of the Absolutist State (Perry Anderson)
+- [ ] Lenin, Stalin, and Hitler: The Age of Social Catastrophe (Robert Gellately)
+- [ ] The Black Book of Communism: Crimes, Terror, Repression (Jean-Louis Panné, Andrzej Paczkowski, Karel Bartosek, Jean-Louis Margolin, Nicolas Werth, Stéphane Courtois)

 ## Journalism
 - [ ] No Ordinary Assignment #memoir #war #female #must